57.1 x 38.1 cm (22 1/2 x 15 in.)

 Gift of Mrs. Lewis B. Williams 1975.83

-In the spring of 1890 Morisot and her husband, Eugène Manet, rented a house with a garden overlooking the Seine River in the countryside of Mézy.
-Morisot worked in the attic studio.
-A young boy from the village served as the model for this pastel, one of several studies for a full-length painting of Saint John the Baptist with his cross, which has not survived.
+In the spring of 1890 Berthe Morisot and her husband, Eugène Manet, rented a house with a garden overlooking the Seine River in the rural French town of Mézy.
+Morisot worked in the attic studio while the pair was there.
+A young boy from the village served as the model for this pastel, one of several studies for a full-length painting of Saint John the Baptist with his cross.
+In this drawing, Morisot developed the loose and sketchy marks that would characterize her final canvas.

 The information about this object, including provenance information, is based on historic information and may not be currently accurate or complete.
 Research on objects is an ongoing process, but the information about this object may not reflect the most current information available to CMA.
 If you notice a mistake or have additional information about this object, please email firstname.lastname@example.org.